 Stage 5 - Share results and keep evidence Next steps Equality information published by the University (a legal requirement) must include evidence that we have paid 'due regard' to equality issues.
 Send a digital copy of the completed EIA form and any attachments to the OVPED, so that the EIA can be kept (and published as appropriate): VPEqualityandDiversity@nuigalway.ie.
 A copy of the EIA should also be appended to the policy for the duration of the life of the policy.
-Share the EIA results with the Trade Unions and/or Students' Union, as appropriate, as part of the normal consultation process Keep a copy of the completed EIA form and any associated documents, emails, data, or information

-The policy should be reviewed at a future date which should be identified and clearly stated as part of the Equality Impact Assessment.
-The length of time between one analysis and the next will depend on the relevance of the policy to equality issues and any potential impact on groups with protected characteristics.
-At the proposed date of review, consider the actual impact of the policy taking into account any changes that have occurred
+Share the EIA results with the Trade Unions and/or Students' Union, as appropriate, as part of the normal consultation process Keep a copy of the completed EIA form and any associated documents, emails, data, or information policy should be reviewed at a future e which should be identified and clearly red as part of the Equality Impact essment.
+The length of time between analysis and the next will depend on relevance of the policy to equality les and any potential impact on groups in protected characteristics. he proposed date of review, consider actual impact of the policy taking into ount any changes that have occurred t e